 - Have mechanisms in place to mitigate consequences of harm when it occurs.

-As a means to develop a more in-depth understanding of the care delivered to patients, chart audits, incident analyses and/or prospective analyses can be helpful in identifying quality improvement opportunities.
-Links to key resources for analysis methods are included in the section Resources for Conducting Incident and/or Prospective Analyses.
+To develop a more in-depth understanding of the care delivered to patients, chart audits, incident analyses and prospective analyses can be helpful in identifying quality improvement opportunities.
+Links to key resources for conducting chart audits and analysis methods are included in the Hospital Harm Improvement Resources Introduction.